Eng-Muntadher/MAVault/README.md

 - **React Dropzone**
 - **Framer Motion**
 - **React Error Boundary**
+- **heic2any**

 ---

 ## ✨ Features

-- ✅ Project routing structure initialized with React Router
-- ✅ Full Static layout for all pages with states and basic interaction
-- ✅ Framer Motion animations for all pages
-- ✅ A fully functional command pallete with search, keyboard navigation and full page navigation
 - ✅ Authentication & authorization system with Supabase
 - ✅ A fully functional Upload, like, and comment system for authenticated users
 - ✅ User profile customization including user info and profile picture
+- ✅ Image filtering, sorting, and search with pagination and Infinite scroll
+- ✅ A fully functional command pallete with search, keyboard navigation and full page navigation
+- ✅ Framer Motion animations for all pages
 - ✅ Dark mode
-- ✅ Image filtering, sorting, and search with pagination and Infinite scroll

 ---